jaclu/tmux-menus/README.md

 ## Recent changes

+- Made it backwards compatible down to tmux 1.7 (was 1.8)
 - Implemented caching, for fast machines not much difference, for slower machines quite noticeable!
 - Simplified path handling, now only D_TM_BASE_PATH needs to be set in each menu
 - Added Configuration of Border lines in the Layouts menu